danekf/web-socket-exploration/README.md

 <p>The client is the end user who wants to access or modify this data.</p>

 <br>
-<p>In order to use that data the client will make a request to the server, and the server will respond withthe formatted data.
-The major difference between an HTTP request and a web socket is with how exactly this communication is established.</p>
+<p>In order to use that data the client will make a request to the server, and the server will respond with the formatted data.
+The major difference between an HTTP request and a web socket is with how this communication is established and maintained.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>

 ## How does an HTTP request function
 <p>An HTTP request functions as a SINGLE interaction between a client and a server.
-The client reaches out to the server and will generally ask for data to be given to it (a GET request) or to modify data on the server with supplied information (a PUT request).
-Once the response is sent from the server, and confirmed received (or times out) the connection is closed.</p>
+The client reaches out to the server and will ask for data to be given to it (a GET request) or to modify data on the server with supplied information (a PUT request).
+Once the response is sent from the server, and the client has confirmed receipt the connection is closed.(The connection will also close if the client has not confirmed receipt of data within a configured amount of time, this would be a timeout condition.)</p>

 <p>Below is an example of a request from a client using axios, which is a module to simplify requests for JavaScript.</p>